 In order to allow their customers the option to run such a solution on premises, Esri introduced Portal for ArcGIS.
 This gave organizations a basic browser-based interface where employees could upload data, make GIS web services, create maps, and share them with others at their workplace.
 It had the same features as an ArcGIS Online organization, but a connection to the Internet was not required.

 This new Portal for ArcGIS product could be connected or “federated” to an ArcGIS Server site to give greater exposure to ArcGIS Server web services throughout the organization.
 The ArcGIS Server could further be configured as a “hosting server” in order to power the feature services and tiled map services published by portal users.
 Thus, the ArcGIS Online and ArcGIS Server functionalities were brought together.
 At version 10.5, Esri rebranded the ArcGIS Server + Portal for ArcGIS and their supporting components as ArcGIS Enterprise and developed a more integrated installation experience.

 Esri now encourages customers to install Portal for ArcGIS as a user-friendly interface to their ArcGIS Server deployment.
 Think about the way you have been looking at your own ArcGIS Server site so far: because you are an administrator, you have access to ArcGIS Server Manager.
-That's easy enough to navigate, but your server users would just see the Services Directory, a very minimalist application that was built with developers (i.e., programmers) in mind.
+That's easy enough to navigate, but your server users would just see the REST Services Directory, a very minimalist application that was built with developers (i.e., programmers) in mind.
 Portal for ArcGIS gives a nicer looking face to these services and can also function as a collaborative tool for internally sharing GIS services, maps, and data.